pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/01-collector-introduction.md

 The OpenTelemetry Collector can be devided into a few major components.

-- **Receivers**: Collect data from a specific source, like an application or infrastructure, and convert it into OTLP.
+- **Receivers**: Collect data from a specific source, like an application or infrastructure, and convert it into [pData (pipeline data)](https://pkg.go.dev/go.opentelemetry.io/collector/consumer/pdata#section-documentation).
 This component can be active (e.g. Prometheus) or passive (OTLP).
 - **Processors**: Manipulates the data collected by receivers in some way.
 For example, a processor might filter out irrelevant data, or add metadata to help with analysis.
 Like the batch or metric renaming processor.
 - **Exporters**: Send data to an external system for storage or analysis.
 Examples are Prometheus, Loki or the OTLP exporter.
 - **Extensions**: Add additional functionality to OpenTelemetry, like configuring a bearer token or offering a Jaeger remote sampling endpoint.